-Before the reign of Peter the Great, the depiction of the "human face" in artworks was only allowed in Russian icon painting.
-To bring Russia out of it's backward, barbaric ways and integrate it into the civilized, European world was one of Peter's main goals.
-He commissioned Italian architects and artists to transform St Petersburg into a modern, cultured city.
-During this time the subjects of Russian paintings became more diverse with portraiture being most in "vogue."
+Before the reign of Peter the Great, the depiction of the human face in artworks was only allowed in Russian icon painting.
+One of Peter the Great’s main goals was to modernize Russia and integrate it into the civilized, European world.
+He commissioned Italian architects and artists to transform St. Petersburg into a modern, cultured city.
+During this time, the subjects of Russian paintings became more diverse with portraiture being most in vogue.

 Russia's mask tradition dates back to Peter the Great.
-Carlo Bartolomeo Rastrelli, an Italian architect, artist and sculptor created the first life and death masks of Peter and thus, started this tradition in Russia.
+An Italian architect, artist and sculptor, Carlo Bartolomeo Rastrelli, created the first life and death masks of Peter and thus, started this tradition in Russia.
 Rastelli transformed the simple death mask into an art form.
 Lenin, Trotsky, Pushkin, Tolstoy, Ana Pavlova, Brezhnev and Boris Yelsin have all had masks created for cultural posterity.

 Peter the Great’s Hauntingly Handsome Mask

 A mask of a person, made in life or after death, is said to capture the essence of the person.
 I have seen several statues and paintings of Peter the Great, but none of them caught my attention or made a lasting impression of the man as did his life mask.
 His face was strong, refined and intelligent, nothing like some of the haughty European rulers I had seen in other museums.
 Peter the Great was a remarkably, tall and handsome man who possessed a "heroic spirit."
 He was said to have had "indestructible energy," an "iron will," and a "fearless gaze."
 In addition, he loved masked balls, parties and dressing well.